 - Companies with aligned revenue support were 15% more profitable

-My advice would be to focus on the outcomes that you want a RevOps department to achieve.
-I feel they can be broken down into five different outcomes:
+Our advice would be to focus on the outcomes that you want a RevOps department to achieve.
+They can be broken down into five different outcomes:

 - Consistent tech stacks